Taimur-Shabbir/Predicting-Spotify-Artist-Success/README.md

 The hypothesis is that if Warner Music Group can predict which artists would appear on certain playlists that greatly influence popularity, stream count and future success of an artist *before* they actually appear on such playlists, they would be in an advantageous competitive position by signing such artists before Warner Music Group's competitors do

+### Important

+This project uses 3 different data files.
+2 of these are available in the repository.
+The last one ('cleaned_data.csv') is too large to be uploaded to Github, and can be found here instead: https://drive.google.com/open?id=1nW2UlZqLxN5dHhMPldJnoJ-C3rgXvfv1

 # Approach and Insights

 This project is framed as a supervised learning, classification task.
 The dependent variable is binary and showcases whether or not an artists appears on one or more key playlists.
 The independent variables and features include age of streamers, geography of streamers, source of streamers, stream count and so on